-Secondly, it’s healthy to have all the perspectives and experience that comes with a truly diverse team.
+Secondly, it’s healthy to have all the perspectives and experience that comes with a truly diverse workforce.
 People from varied backgrounds make it easier to foresee problems and to innovate.
-That means greater efficiency and higher profits.
+That means greater efficiency, higher profits and better business performance.

 Defining and measuring diversity is the relatively straight forward bit.
 You can look at race, culture, gender (or gender identity), age, social background, disabilities, religion, ethnicity, etc: